 - Whether they were on probation or parole at the time of the alleged offense

-- The seriousness of the charges and criminal history of the defendant
+- The seriousness of the charges (e.g., misdemeanor or felony domestic violence)

 - The defendant's history of appearances at prior court proceedings